xeekworx/autoversion/README.md

 HOW IT WORKS
 ------------

-As an example, if you give it the definition name *MYAPP_VERSION*, it will search (line by line) the header file for this *#define* and increment any version values it detects.
+As an example, if you give it the definition name *MYAPP_VERSION*, it will search (line by line) in the header file for that *#define* and increment any version values it detects.
 Multiple definition names can be given.

 The format of the version should be, X.X.X.X, but each part is optional (so X.X is valid or even just X).
-Also the value separator can be a period or a comma and quotes (as for strings) is also fine.
+The value separator can be a period or a comma.
+Version values can also be quoted.
 Below is an example of how autoversion interprets your version values:

     MAJOR.MINOR.REVISION.BUILD or 1.16.52.1

 The version is incremented in this way ...

- 1. **MAJOR**: This is not incremented unless it is the only value that exists in the version.
+ 1. **MAJOR**: Not incremented unless it is the only value in the version.
 If this is the only value in the version, it is incremented by + 1.
- 2. **MINOR**: This is set to the two digit representation of the current year.
+ 2. **MINOR**: This is set to the two digit representation of the current year (eg. 16).
  3. **REVISION**: This is the month and day combined.
 If the current local date is May 2, the revision will be set to 52.
  4. **BUILD**: This is incremented by + 1.

-The version value separator, leading and trailing quotations, and trailing "\0" will be maintained when the version is modified.
+The version separator (periods and commas), leading and trailing quotations, and trailing "\0" will be maintained when the version is modified.

 COMMAND LINE
 ------------